- Call if you have questions:

 - Phone number 203-274-1069

 Published on Amazon December 1, 2013

-Following the review of the book below, you are invited to read the first 14 pages, an overview of the book.
+A review of the book below, followed by a sample: the first 14 pages of the book.

 Laurie Lassiter, Ph.D.
 This is an unusually good book: intelligent, informed, and engaging.
 Andrea’s understanding of Bowen’s theory, and, even more importantly, of the phenomena Bowen described, is unerring.
 The challenge of understanding just how vulnerable we all are, though to different degrees, to being regulated by the environment, is stunning.

 Andrea backs this up by looking at social research from Stanley Milgram to other well-known social scientists.She has also broadened the focus on the family as a system, to the consideration of the work of other systems observers like E.O.
 Wilson and Deborah Gordon.

 There is an interesting mix of her personal story and the stories from the leaders who were interviewed.
 These leaders are not Bowen trained people but can see and understand much about how relationship systems work just from living life.